prasham2712/ResumeAI/README.md

 ## *Files*
 - **ResumeAnalyzerChatbot.ipynb**: Jupyter notebook with the full implementation, including code for resume analysis, fit score calculation, and cover letter generation.
-- **requirements.txt**: List of Python dependencies for the project.
 - **Readme.pdf**: Overview and setup instructions for using the chatbot.

 ## *Technologies Used*